springtime-cn/scoml/readme.md

 2. default maximal 999999999999 Bytes message body, that is maximum 931.3GB in one send or receive.
 You also can increase the ori_len(oriLen) parameter to support more data transfer at a time.

-3. Even tested on Ubuntu18.04, and it should be run well on unix-like systems.
+3. Only tested on Ubuntu18.04, and it should be run well on unix-like systems.

 4. Code on other language is comming.